paulcull/ninja-skyuk/README.md

 ###Overview
-Ninja Blocks Module for the Logitech Media Server / Squeezebox server.
+Ninja Blocks Module for a sky tv box.
-This version shows the names and what the status of the LMS Players are.
+This version shows the names and what the status of the sky.

 ###Features
-1. Detects each Squeeze player attached to the server
+1. Detects each sky box on the network
 2. Shows the status of each play
-3. Displays the volume level for each one.

 ###Wiki Entry
 [TBD]